SUPER REVIEW WORLD

 During these Last Days of The Republic, I’ve decided to mark the ruling class’s victory over the American Dream by taking a look back at the most lovable oligarch Duckberg ever produced: Unca Scrooge.

 "Lovable” because while he is an enthusiastic wealth hoarder and seemingly a racist, he’s also a pretty cute little duck guy.
 He wears a top hat, spats on his little duck feet, and speaks with what I suspect to be an exaggerated Scottish accent.
 These things are Very Cute.
-His nemesis, Glomgold, can be described basically the same way, except he wears a kilt (also adorbs.)
+His nemesis Glomgold can be described basically the same way, except he wears a kilt (also adorbs.)

-That’s the story, that’s all there is.
 So aside from the characters being anthropomorphic animals, you could say this game is "based on true events."

 The fun part is you can hop around on Scrooge’s cane like a pogo stick in this game, which is very cool.
 The levels are fun and the bosses aren't too hard to beat: Magica De Spell was even kind of pretty, which was a secret opinion I held as a kid.
-I no longer believe that, because I was cured of that condition.
-When your dad finds your journal and you’ve written Mr. Robbie De Spell on the cover and a duck lady with hearts all around her, you get cured quickly.
+(I no longer believe that, because I was cured of that condition.
+When your dad finds your journal and you’ve written Mr. Robbie De Spell on the cover and a duck lady with hearts all around her, you get cured quickly.)

 The first time I ever played DuckTales was in February of 1990 at my buddy Aaron’s house.
 It was a sleepover/birthday party, and a few of our buddies and me got to stay over for a night of pizza, movies, and video games.
+I didn’t know the other guys very well, our common link was our friendship with Aaron, but they seemed nice.
+If there’s one opinion I’ve held since I was a kid, it’s that skater and metal dudes are generally some of the nicest people you can meet.

-It was a rare treat, and a night of many important firsts for me.
+That sleepover was a rare treat, and a night of many important firsts for me.
 The first time I saw RoboCop, Indiana Jones and the Last Crusade, played DuckTales, and the first time I ever faked a heart condition to be excluded from roughhousing with other boys.

 It’s not that I was a weakling, it’s just that I got winded easily, didn’t like getting hurt, and was also very weak.
-So when the evening turned to wrestling and other physical contests of Boys’ Strength, I was quick to say, “Oh no, my heart!” in order to be excused from the proceedings.

 “Nah,” he said.
 “It’s boring.”

-I just stood there, refusing to accept that the USS Flagg could be regarded as anything but fucking awesome, let alone boring.
-He was like Scrooge, swimming around in gold coins like they were water, zero regard for the value of what he had.
-Absolutely shocking.
-That was the moment that I started to realize people who have everything don’t really value anything.
+I stood there like he’d just slapped me in the mouth, refusing to accept that the USS Flagg could be regarded as anything but fucking awesome, let alone boring.
+He was Scrooge, swimming around in gold coins like they were water, zero fucks given for the value of what he had.

 “Yeah, you’re right,” I said, almost sounding like I meant it.
 “So, what should we do?”
 My eyes didn’t leave The Flagg as I asked.